How to order wine like a pro, according to the world's best sommelier

 Ordering wine at a restaurant can either be the evening’s most exciting moment, or the most daunting.
 Avoid the latter with this guide on how to pick your next favourite bottle.

 The journey usually begins with someone handing you a list of foreign words, various years, and prices with more digits than a postal code.
-While the S$60 Australian chardonnay will definitely not resemble the S$600 white Burgundy, deciding between two similarly-priced wines might be anxiety-inducing.
+While the S$60 (RM 205) Australian chardonnay will definitely not resemble the S$600 (RM 2046) white Burgundy, deciding between two similarly-priced wines might be anxiety-inducing.

 This is when you turn to a sommelier like Raimonds Tomsons.
 Since 1999, Tomsons has made a living out of telling people what wines to drink – in a nice way.
 He also competed in and won sommelier competitions both in his home of Latvia and overseas.
 In February 2023, the 43-year-old was crowned Best Sommelier of the World by the International Sommelier Association.